castwide/solargraph/README.md

 The suggest subcommand provides an interface to request suggestions without the need for a server.
 When executed, it accepts the parameters for a suggestion request, returns the suggestions in JSON format, and exits.

+**Warning:** The suggest subcommand is a candidate for deprecation.
+It will either change drastically or not exist in a future version.

 ## Integrating Solargraph into Other IDEs

 Documentation for Solargraph integration is forthcoming.
 In the meantime, refer to the [VS Code extension](https://github.com/castwide/vscode-solargraph) source for an example.